ultralytics/ultralytics/README.md

 ### Known Issues / TODOs

+We are still working on several parts of YOLOv8!
+We aim to have these completed soon to bring the YOLOv8 feature set up to par with YOLOv5, including export and inference to all the same formats.
+We are also writing a YOLOv8 paper which we will submit to [arxiv.org](https://arxiv.org) once complete.

 - [ ] TensorFlow exports
 - [ ] DDP resume
 - [ ] [arxiv.org](https://arxiv.org) paper